kristofhracza/hacking-procedure/recon/web/web.md

 wpscan --url <url> -e ap,at,dbe,u
 ```

-# Zap
-[Zap](https://www.zaproxy.org/) is a web scanner that simulates human movemennt and tries to discover the target.
-It can also detect basic vulnerabilities as well as weak coding practices.

 # Tips
 - When initially moving through the site, do it through Burpsuite as it will allow one to see all past requests and how they
 are handled.

 # Ports
 ```